Augustine of Hippo's philosophy of time meets general relativity: The chronology protection conjecture

 It is simply unacceptable that a human being, or any other entity presenting some form of free will, be stuck into a cycle in which always the same decisions are taken.
 Whatever a closed timelike curve might represent there seems to be consensus that it cannot represent the concept of ``observer'' to which we are used in physics.

-Nevertheless, whereas the usual notion of ``observer'' cannot be represented by a CTC worldline, a God may indeed be represented by such worldline.
-Indeed, we have seen that God has an eternal will (point 4) thus faced with the same conditions he would pass through the same decisions.
+Nevertheless, whereas the usual notion of ``observer'' cannot be represented by a CTC worldline, Augustine's cosmological God may indeed be represented by such worldline.
+Indeed, we have seen that according to middle-age philosophy God has an eternal will (point 4) thus faced with the same conditions he would pass through the same decisions.
 It cannot change direction because he confirms the correctness of the previous decision each time he is facing it.

+It is curious that despite the fact that general relativity does not model the concept of free will, the presence of CTC, by producing an obstacle to this notion, provides a contact to philosophical considerations that otherwise would be unrelated with this theory.

-Now, we have to expand some more on the consideration that God may be modeled by a CTC.
+Now, we have to expand some more on the consideration that Augustine's cosmological God may be modeled by a CTC.
 First recall that the chronology violating set $\mathcal{C}$ is made of all the points $p \in M$ such that $p\ll p$.
 This set splits into equivalence classes $[p]$ by means of the equivalence relation $p\sim q$ if $p\ll q\ll p$.
 In other words $p$ and $q$ belong to the same equivalence class if there is a closed timelike curve passing through both $p$ and $q$.
 Moreover, in this case the timelike curve is entirely contained in $[p]$.
 It is possible to prove that the sets $[p]$ are all open in the manifold topology.